Dog Groomer apprenticeship is here!

-We are delighted to announce that we are preparing to accept applications onto the new Dog Groomer apprenticeship.
+We are delighted to announce that we have launched our new Dog Groomer apprenticeship.

 The Dog Groomer apprenticeship is designed for those completing a full groom on a range of dog breeds and certain coat types; wire, wool, wool mix, or silky coats.
 This is a fantastic chance to gain a sought-after qualification that develops the skills, knowledge and behaviours required to be fully competent in this career choice.

 “This apprenticeship is an amazing opportunity for learners to gain hands-on experience within a dog grooming establishment.
 This is an exciting time for the dog grooming industry and as a specialist training provider we are proud to have been involved in the creation of this qualification.
 This apprenticeship ensures that learners are gaining the necessary skills and knowledge to enable them to have a successful career within dog grooming.”